bubdm/SniffCore.Converters/README.md

 SniffCore.Converters
 ===

-SniffCore.Converters provides a bunch of useful converters to be used in XAMLs
+SniffCore.Converters provides a bunch of useful converters to be used in XAMLs.

 ## How To
 * [Documentation](http://documentation.sniffcore.com/)